This is a family guide to the Crystal Cove Historic District via Los Trancos – the closest large parking lot to this location.

 Coming from the south on Pacific Coast Highway (PCH), you’ll pass Ruby’s Shake Shack and the cottages on your left and turn right at the light into the Los Trancos parking area.

-The parking was just adjusted as of May 2023.
-It used to be pay-as-you-exit.
-Now it is pay-upon-entrance with the Yodel app.
-Parking is $5/hour up a max of $15/day.
+Parking is pay-upon-entrance with LAZ Parking by paying at the kiosk or scanning a QR code in the parking lot.
+Parking is $5/hour up a max of $15/day — or $20/day on summer weekends and holidays.
 You can also use your California State Parks Annual Pass ($195/year or try to check out from your local public library for free) which will cover your parking fees in this lot.
-[There has always been an incentive to get parking validated at The Beachcomber at Crystal Cove restaurant which would give you 3 hours free parking — but parking validations are discontinued from when the Yodel app went into effect.]
+[NO parking validations available from the restaurants.]
 MAP TO HISTORIC DISTRICT AT CRYSTAL COVE STATE PARK

 How to Get from the Parking Lot to the Beach at Crystal Cove State Park Historic District